sfu-dis/pibench-ep2/FP-Tree/README.md

 ### 1. Customize TBB

-To achieve better scalability, we are using a customized Intel TBB library for FP-Tree (which is also the approach taken by the original author).
+To achieve better scalability, we customized Intel TBB library for FP-Tree (which is also the approach taken by the original author).
 Here are the steps to generate `libtbb.so`:

 - Clone oneTBB from its original repo: https://github.com/oneapi-src/oneTBB.git
 - Modify the read/write retry from 10 to 256 in `oneTBB/src/tbb/rtm_mutex.cpp` and `oneTBB/src/tbb/rtm_rw_mutex.cpp`